vladak/fusebox/README.md

 To get reliable pulse readings, a [pullup resistor](https://en.wikipedia.org/wiki/Pull-up_resistor) is needed.
 In order to connect all the wires and the resistor together I used the Wago connectors.
 I cut the leads to the resistor a bit so it almost completely hides inside the Wago connectors.
+The only soldering necessary was for the 3 wires attached to the Feather.

 The only struggle I had was powering the Feather.
 It turned out that both +V and -V outputs from the power supply have to be used.
 The +V connected to the USB input/output and -V connected to GND.